 When you have thyroid dysfunction, it can impact your energy levels and even your weight.
 Hypothyroidism occurs when the thyroid gland does not produce enough thyroid hormones.
 Conversely, hyperthyroidism occurs when the thyroid gland produces too many thyroid hormones.

 Hypothyroidism slows down your metabolism, which can cause fatigue and unexplained weight gain.
 Unexpected Weight Gain - Symptoms of Thyroid Problems in Females The weight gain is usually gradual.
 On average, hypothyroid women will gain between 15 and 30 pounds during the first year if they do not change their diet or increase their physical activity levels.
 Hypothyroidism causes significant fatigue.
 The body tries to counteract low energy levels by storing more fat.
-Unfortunately, the body uses less of the fat for energy production, which causes further weight gain.
-Because the body stores the nutrients found in food rather than using them, they will begin to experience higher fatigue levels than normal.
+Unfortunately, the body uses less fat for energy production, which causes further weight gain.
+Because the body stores the nutrients found in food rather than using them, they will experience higher fatigue levels than usual.

 Goiter